nschulzke/plex-cron/README.md

 PLEX_TOKEN = "[YOUR_TOKEN_HERE]"
 ```

-3. Edit cron.py to include the scheduled playlists you actually want to run.
-Modify the cast device and playlist name but keep the rest of the scripts.
+3. Edit cron.py to include the scheduled playlists and tracks you actually want to run.
+Modify the cast device and track/playlist name.

 4. Save the cron tasks: